 Get a quick synopsis, or snapshot, of the most current data available for numerous closely watched economic indicators.
-The snapshot was recently enhanced to include comparative data for the month prior.
-Labor force data for the metro areas was also added.

-Latest Data Releases
+Latest Workforce Data Available

 South Dakota Department of Labor and Regulation Services

 The South Dakota Department of Labor and Regulation provides services for businesses to help them maintain a skilled workforce and handle various labor issues and services for individuals to help them identify opportunities and prepare for and maintain productive employment.
 DLR has professional staff in 16 job service offices throughout the state ready to serve your needs.
-Find the nearest job service office.
+Find the nearest Job Service office.